 OVERVIEW: The James and Rebecca Morgan Family Foundation has a Northern California focus and primarily makes grants supporting children and youth, education, the environment, and stewardship.
-In a recent year, around $4.7 million went out of the door.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)